dev-cloverlab/capistrano-rails/README.md

 # Defaults to [:web]
 set :assets_roles, [:web, :app]

+set :assets_prefix, 'prepackaged-assets'   # Defaults to 'assets' this should match config.assets.prefix in your set :rails_root, 'rails_root_dir'          # If rails root dir is in the subdirectory, set rails root dir. rails config/application.rb

 # Defaults to 'assets'
 # This should match config.assets.prefix in your rails config/application.rb
 set :assets_prefix, 'prepackaged-assets'